Detective-Mystery Films are usually considered

 Raymond Glenn (Bob Custer)

-The mass-produced films were:
+The 14 mass-produced Columbia Pictures films in the

 - Meet Boston Blackie (1941), d.
 Robert Florey

 - Confessions of Boston Blackie (1941), d.
-Edward

 - Alias Boston Blackie (1942), d.
 Lew Landers